Xxproner/Xxproner/README.md

 - 👋 Hi, I’m @Xxproner
 - 👀 I’m interested in web software development
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate with cxx pros
-- 📫 How to reach me email: pavelchessbur@mail.ru
+- 📫 How to reach me email: xxproner@mail.ru
-- ⚡ Fun fact: last year I was 20 years old)
+- ⚡ Fun fact: volunteer of piece

 <!---
 Xxproner/Xxproner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.